 We are taking the first steps to fulfill the voter-approved mandate by rebuilding 200 South and implementing the Transit Master Plan.
 We are also incorporating aspects of other adopted plans and policies resulting from years of discussion and public input, like the Complete Streets Ordinance, Transportation Plans, Climate 2040 Plan, and more.
 With so many stakeholders involved—too many to name here—we want to say thank you to our partners at UTA, UDOT, Salt Lake County Office of Regional Development, and the Wasatch Front Regional Council.

-We’re currently in the study phase of the project, which will provide opportunities to share ideas and comments.
 To stay informed, send us an email with the word “Updates” in the subject line or give us a call anytime.

 - Call: (855) SLC-200S (855) 752-2007